 In July 2021, our sponsor paid \$25,000 to cover certain expenses on our behalf in consideration of 2,875,000 Class B ordinary shares, par value \$0.0001.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the issued and outstanding shares upon completion of this offering.
-If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of the issued and outstanding ordinary shares upon the consummation of this offering.
 Up to 375,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The founder shares (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.

-Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 2,833,333 private placement warrants (or 3,033,333 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.50 per whole warrant in a private placement that will occur simultaneously with the closing of this offering.
-As such, our sponsor's interest in this transaction is valued at \$4,250,000 (or \$4,550,000 if the underwriters' over-allotment option is exercised in full).
+Our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 6,250,000 private placement warrants (or 6,850,000 private placement warrants if the over-allotment option is exercised in full) for a purchase price of \$1.00 per whole warrant in a private placement that will occur simultaneously with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at \$6,250,000 (or \$6,850,000 if the underwriters' over-allotment option is exercised in full).
 Each private placement warrant entitles the holder to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment.
-The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may be subject to certain transfer restrictions contained in the letter agreement by and among the Company, the Sponsor and any other parties thereto, as amended from time to time, including that any permitted transferees must enter into a written agreement with the Company agreeing to be bound by the transfer restrictions contained in such letter agreement.
+The private placement warrants (including the Class A ordinary shares issuable upon exercise thereof) may be subject to certain transfer restrictions contained in the letter agreement by and among the company, the Sponsor and any other parties thereto, as amended from time to time, including that any permitted transferees must enter into a written agreement with the company agreeing to be bound by the transfer restrictions contained in such letter agreement.
 As more fully discussed in the section of this prospectus entitled "Management - Conflicts of Interest," if any of our officers or directors becomes aware of a business combination opportunity that falls within the line of business of any entity to which he or she has then-current fiduciary or contractual obligations, he or she will honor his or her fiduciary or contractual obligations to present such opportunity to such entity.
 Our officers and directors currently have certain relevant fiduciary duties or contractual obligations that may take priority over their duties to us.